New Chelsea contract and an England international: Tomori opens up on journey from Hull loan to a Blues match-winner | Goal.com

 Along with his goal, there were a number of key defensive actions to make for a tricky week for Lampard to select the defenders he will use against Leicester City.

-Tomori admitted that if his side are as sloppy against Leicester as they were against Hull that they will lose in the upcoming game on Saturday at the King Power Stadium.
+Tomori admitted that if his side are as sloppy against Leicester as they were against Hull that they will lose in the upcoming game at the King Power Stadium on Saturday.

 "We know that they are a good team and they are having a good season," he added.
 "We know they have a lot of threats and today, if we play like we did, we can get punished.
 If we have chances, we have to take them.
 We have to defend better.